 Regular prediction tests help learners compare forecasts to task results.
 "Explain-it-back" lets learners teach concepts without notes.
 "Brain dumps" have learners write all they recall before checking resources.
 These activities show learners the difference between confidence and knowledge (Dunlosky et al., 2013; Karpicke, Butler, & Roediger, 2009).

-Understanding feeling of knowing transforms how we approach learning and revision in our classrooms.
-When learners learn to distinguish between familiarity and genuine mastery, they make better study choices and develop more accurate self-assessment skills.
-The strategies described here give teachers practical tools to tackle a very common metacognitive illusion in education.
+The strategies described here give teachers practical tools to tackle a common metacognitive illusion in education.
 These range from predict-test-compare cycles to brain dumps.
-Start with one strategy this week and watch your learners develop more honest and effective approaches to learning.
+Start with one strategy this week, and watch your learners build more honest and effective approaches to learning.

 5 Classroom Strategies to Combat FOK Illusions